 Using the app

-You can use the NHS Scotland COVID Status app to show your coronavirus vaccination records when travelling abroad, and when visiting venues and events in Scotland if you're aged 18 or over.
+You can use the NHS Scotland COVID Status app to show your coronavirus vaccination records when travelling abroad aged 16 and over.

 We want as many people as possible to be able to use this app.
 This means you can use the built-in accessibility features on your device to: